technophilist/Pocket/README.md

 # Pocket
-This app is mimics the functionality of the popular app [Pocket](https://play.google.com/store/apps/details?id=com.ideashower.readitlater.pro&hl=en_IN&gl=US) which is available to download in the play store. <br>
+This app mimics the functionality of the popular app [Pocket](https://play.google.com/store/apps/details?id=com.ideashower.readitlater.pro&hl=en_IN&gl=US) which is available to download in the play store. <br>